 Peculiarly, Don and Megan Draper, despite ups and downs, seems to work, not being seriously threatened until literally the last minute of Season 5, at which point it cuts to black, Sopranos-style.
 In season 6, Megan's acting career puts a strain on the marriage which is not helped by Don cheating on her.
 In season 7, the marriage is still surviving but only barely and is over by the mid-season finale.

 Madam Secretary: Elizabeth and Henry McCord are clearly established as this from the word "go".
-There's a wealth of trust between them and, though they do argue relatively frequently and their relationship comes in for some strain from Liz's responsibilities as Secretary of State, they always work it out.
+Not only are they quite obviously nuts about each other, but there's a wealth of trust between them and, though they do argue relatively frequently and their relationship comes in for some strain from Liz's responsibilities as Secretary of State, they always work it out.

 Hal and Lois.
 Notable, because the family is unstable and highly flawed in many ways, but the parents are unwaveringly crazy about each other.
 The show is unusually frank about their sex life (they make love at least twice a day, on average).
 It's implied that this is part of the problem with the family dynamic: they don't pay enough attention to their kids because they're so busy with each other.

-Their oldest son, Fancis ends up this way, and seems to have inherited his father's sense of devotion to his wife.
+Their oldest son, Francis ends up this way, and seems to have inherited his father's sense of devotion to his wife.

 Married Single Other: The show didn't actually have a Happily Married couple - The original married couple Dickie & Babs had split up & moved on by the end of the series; whilst Eddie & Lillie are happily in a long term relationship, but aren't married.
 At least until the fifth episode, where they have a rush wedding after Lillie is diagnosed with a brain tumour.
 Naturally, she dies on her wedding day.